FRCR Part 1 (Radiology) - CR1 -advice for candidates (anatomy module)

 Level of detail required in answers

 We seek the degree of detail that would be appropriate for a written radiology report.
-We are very careful about arrow placement for the examination questions, indicating a single structure or a specific part of a larger structure.
+We are very careful about arrow placement for the exam questions, indicating a single structure or a specific part of a larger structure.
 The examiners therefore seek accuracy and precision, with highest marks being awarded to specific and accurate details.

 Anatomical terms